degreepath/catalog-differ/2015-2016/russian-language-area-studies.req.md

 2  |

-For students who are not simultaneously working toward the Russian language major, two advanced Russian language courses (  RUSSN 251  ,  RUSSN 254  ) may be counted toward the Russian area studies major.
+For students who are not simultaneously working toward the Russian language major, two advanced Russian language courses (RUSSN 251, RUSSN 254) may be counted toward the Russian area studies major.

 3  |

-This may be taken for course credit as  RUSSN 398 Independent Research  .
+This may be taken for course credit as RUSSN 398 Independent Research.
 Guidelines are available from the department chair.
 The project is due on April 15.